vadimeisenbergibm/envoy-generic-forward-proxy/README.md

 ### Test HTTP
 * From any container with curl perform:

-  `curl forward-proxy/headers -H "host: httpbin.org" -H "foo: bar"`
+  `curl forward-proxy/headers -H Host:httpbin.org -H Foo:bar`

   or, alternatively:

-  `http_proxy=forward-proxy:80 curl httpbin.org/headers -H "foo: bar"`
+  `http_proxy=forward-proxy:80 curl httpbin.org/headers -H Foo:bar`

 * After each call, check the logs to verify that the traffic indeed went through both Envoy and NGINX: